 Atlassian's score of 65 is higher than 81% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Atlassian Corporation reported total carbon emissions of approximately 164,346,000 kg CO2e.
 This includes Scope 1 emissions of about 487,000 kg CO2e, Scope 2 emissions of approximately 2,835,000 kg CO2e, and significant Scope 3 emissions totalling around 158,024,000 kg CO2e.
-The company has set ambitious targets to reduce its carbon footprint, aiming for a 50% reduction in absolute Scope 1 and 2 emissions by FY2025 from a FY2019 baseline.
-Additionally, Atlassian is committed to achieving net-zero greenhouse gas emissions across its value chain by FY2040.
-In previous years, Atlassian has made notable progress in emissions reduction.
-For instance, in 2022, the company achieved a 66% reduction in Scope 1 emissions and a 75% reduction in Scope 2 emissions from the 2019 baseline.
-The company also aims to increase its sourcing of renewable electricity from 15% in FY2019 to 100% by FY2025.
-Atlassian's long-term goals include a 90% reduction in both Scope 1 and 2 emissions by 2040, as well as a 90% reduction in Scope 3 emissions within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices and climate action.
+The company has set ambitious targets to reduce its carbon footprint, committing to a 50% reduction in absolute Scope 1 and 2 emissions by fiscal year 2025, using a fiscal year 2019 baseline.
+Additionally, Atlassian aims to achieve net-zero greenhouse gas emissions across its value chain by 2040.
+In previous years, Atlassian has made notable progress, achieving a 66% reduction in Scope 1 emissions and a 75% reduction in Scope 2 emissions by 2022, both from a 2019 baseline.
+The company also plans to increase its sourcing of renewable electricity from 15% in FY2019 to 100% by FY2025.
+Furthermore, Atlassian has committed to reducing Scope 3 emissions from business travel by 25% by FY2025 and ensuring that 69% of its suppliers have science-based targets by the same year.
+Atlassian's climate commitments align with the Science Based Targets initiative (SBTi), which classifies its near-term targets as consistent with limiting global warming to 1.5°C. The company’s long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2040, alongside a similar reduction in Scope 3 emissions.

 Access structured emissions data, company-specific emission factors, and source documents